Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Low-complexity identification methods

 The computational complexity of the different methods is summarized in Table \ref{t; complexity}.
-It can be seen that the computational complexity of the GM-GIC method is significantly lower than the complexity of the GIC method, but may be higher than the complexity of the OMP method.
+It can be seen that the computational complexity of the GM-GIC method is significantly lower than that of the complexity of the GIC method, but may be higher than that of the complexity of the OMP method.
 Finally, the worst complexity for the GM-GIC method is obtained when $\mathcal {S}$ cannot be partitioned.
 In this case, the complexity is in the order of $O(\lvert \mathcal{S}\rvert ^{K_{\cvec}} (K_{\cvec}+1)\lvert\mathcal{L}\rvert ^2 )$, which is still significantly lower than the computational complexity of the GIC method.

-Differently from the GIC and the OMP methods, the computational complexity of the GM-GIC method also depends on the underlying structure of the power systems (not only dimensions), which is represented by the topology matrix $\Hmat$.
-In particular, the results of the pre screening and node partitioning stages, $\mathcal{S}$ and $\{\mathcal{S}_q\}_q$, which are detailed in Subsection \ref{sec; pre screening} and \ref{sec; node partition}, respectively, depend on the formation of the topology matrix $\Hmat$.
+In contrast to the GIC and the OMP methods, the computational complexity of the GM-GIC method also depends on the underlying structure of the power system (and not only the dimensions), which is represented by the topology matrix $\Hmat$.
+In particular, the results of the pre-screening and node partitioning stages, $\mathcal{S}$ and $\{\mathcal{S}_q\}_q$, which are detailed in Subsections \ref{sec; pre screening} and \ref{sec; node partition}, respectively, depend on the formation of the topology matrix $\Hmat$.
 The method will perform effectively when the properties detailed at the end of Subsection \ref{sec; attack analysis} are satisfied.

-\subsubsection{\textbf{\underline{Sparse signal recovery in general GSP}} \textbf{\underline{applications}}}
+\subsubsection{Sparse signal recovery in general GSP applications}

-The GM-GIC heuristic is designed to exploit the graphical properties of the power system networks that include: 1) graph Markovity; 2) graph sparsity; and 3) local graph connectivity behavior.
-These graphical properties are utilized as part of the attack analysis performed in Subsection IV-B1, which is the basis for the GM-GIC method.
-Thus, this method can be an effective method for sparse recovery in GSP frameworks in which these properties are satisfied, as demonstrated in the following.
-Otherwise, the low computational complexity of the GM-GIC method is not guaranteed.
+The proposed GM-GIC heuristic is designed to exploit the graphical properties of power system networks, which are detailted in Subsection \ref{sec; attack analysis} as part of the attack analysis, and include: 1) graph Markovity; 2) graph sparsity; and 3) local graph connectivity behavior.
+Thus, the GM-GIC method can be utilized for sparse recovery in GSP frameworks, where, if Properties 1)-3) are satisfied, the GM-GIC method has advantages, compared with conventional sparse recovery algorithms, in terms of computational complexity and accuracy of the sparse recovery.

-The emerging field of GSP provides new methodologies for the analysis of signals in applications with underlying relations that could be modeled by a graph \cite{shuman2013emerging,sandryhaila2013discrete,ortega2018graph}.
-In particular, the propagation of a process that originates from a sparse input through the graph vertex domain is commonly modeled in the GSP literature as an output of a graph filter \cite{segarra2016blind,xu2011compressive,ramirez2021graph} with various applications \cite{newman2002spread,pinto2012locating,schizas2009distributed}.
-The proposed GM-GIC method can be applied to this problem of sparse recovery in GSP models as follows.